mauricej-source/codex_projects/employment_screener/README.md

 The current implementation is designed to be practical and explainable.
 Instead of treating job matching as a black box, the app exposes the candidate profile that was parsed from the resume, lets the user adjust search criteria before querying, and scores returned jobs against the profile so the user can quickly focus on likely-fit roles.

-## What The Application Does
+## Application Functionality

 At a high level, the application supports this workflow:

 1. Upload a resume in `PDF` or `DOCX` format.
-2. Parse the resume client-side into a candidate profile.
+2. Parse the resume client-side into a structured candidate profile.
-3. Review the parsed resume data and validate that important signals were detected.
+3. Review and refine the extracted resume data before searching.
-4. Configure search criteria for the current job portal provider.
+4. Configure search criteria for the active job provider.
-5. Run a query against the provider.
+5. Run a query against that provider.
 6. Review matched jobs and optionally track them locally in the browser.

+The page layout is organized around that workflow:

+- Left side: resume upload and search/filter controls
+- Main content area: parsed resume profile and matched jobs
+- Top tracker card: a lightweight local job tracker

+After a resume is uploaded, the file is parsed locally in the browser and the extracted data populates the `Parsed Resume Profile` panel, as shown in `ParsedResumeProfile_Expanded`.
+The application does **not** automatically run a job query.
+The user can review the parsed data, adjust search inputs, and then click `Query` when ready.

 The parsed resume profile includes fields such as: